Заклади кваліфікованого медсестринського догляду

 ЗаDebra Bakerjian, PhD, APRN, University of California Davis

-• Skilled nursing care (ie, care that is ordered by a physician and can be given only by a registered or licensed vocational nurse)
+• Skilled nursing care (ie, care that is ordered by a physician and can be given only by a registered nurse or a licensed vocational nurse)

 • Rehabilitation services (eg, physical, speech, and occupational therapy)